adamdjbrett/nabpr/_posts/2018-06-08-a-note-from-the-nabpr-region-at-large-affirming-women-in-baptist-life.md

 ---
 id: 1136
+subheadline: "Announcements"
-title: A Note from the NABPR Region-at-Large affirming women in Baptist Life
+title: 'A Note from the NABPR Region-at-Large affirming women in Baptist Life'
 date: 2018-06-08T14:27:08+00:00
 author: adamdjbrett
 teaser: |